pnp/blog/content/post/office-add-ins-community-call-april-14-2021.md

 \
 **Can the Microsoft Graph API be used by an add-in without a dedicated server to proxy requests to the Graph API?
-We\'re trying to replace the usage of the Outlook REST API in an add-in that makes API calls from the client-side.
+We're trying to replace the usage of the Outlook REST API in an add-in that makes API calls from the client-side.
 We are struggling to find tutorials covering that case.**\
-If you\'re Outlook add-in is basically a single-page app (SPA) this tutorial will help you call the Microsoft Graph API from the add-in:
+If you're Outlook add-in is basically a single-page app (SPA) this tutorial will help you call the Microsoft Graph API from the add-in:
 [Tutorial: Create a JavaScript single-page app that uses auth code flow - Microsoft identity